deschler/django-modeltranslation/docs/modeltranslation/installation.rst

    .. note:: This only applies if the models registered in ``translation.py`` haven't been
              synced to the database before.
 If they have, please read :ref:`db-fields`.

+   .. note:: If you are using Django 1.7 and its internal migration system, run
+             ``python manage.py makemigrations``, followed by
+             ``python manage.py migrate`` instead.
+See :ref:`migrations` for details.

 Configuration
 =============